chumaky/datero-docs/docs/index.md

 ### Import Table
 Suppose you don't want to import the whole schema, but only a specific table.
 In this case, you could use `Import Table` tab in the connection form.
-It is very similar to `Import Schema` tab, but instead of selecting schema, you should select a table in a specific schema.
+It is very similar to `Import Schema` tab, but instead of selecting schema, you should select a table or view in a specific schema.

 !!! info
     `Import Table` tab functionality is under development.